cedadev/jasmin-workshop/exercises/ex05/README.md

         1. You only need to store the output file for temporary use (such as intermediate files in your workflow).
         1. You want to write outputs to scratch before moving them to a GWS.
     2. The Help page ([https://help.jasmin.ac.uk/article/176-storage#diskmount](https://help.jasmin.ac.uk/article/176-storage#diskmount)) tells us that there are two types of scratch space:
-        1.   `/work/scratch-pw2` – supports parallel writes
+        1. `/work/scratch-pw2` – supports parallel writes (large, parallel file system scratch)
-        1.   `/work/scratch-nopw2` – does NOT support parallel writes
+        1. `/work/scratch-nopw2` – does NOT support parallel writes (smaller SSD-based scratch)
-    3. Since we do not need parallel write capability, we can use the "`nopw`" version.
+    3. Since we do not need parallel write capability, we can use the `nopw` version.
     4. You need to set up a directory under "`/work/scratch-nopw2"` as your username:

         MYSCRATCH=/work/scratch-nopw2/$USER